lyne408/mods-and-plugins-sortor/README.md

-If you want to sort all profiles, set `isSortAllProfiles` to `true`,  then you get the line like this, then `isOnlySortSelectedProfile` will be ignored:
+If you want to sort all profiles, set `isSortAllProfiles` to `true`,  then you get the line like this, and `isOnlySortSelectedProfile` will be ignored:

 ```JavaScript
 isSortAllProfiles: true,